Adventures without boundaries: 10 suprising benefits of solo travel

 Thinking about travelling solo?
-When it comes to solo adventure missions, everyone has different attitudes and opinions.
-For some it's the dream of a lifetime, ultimate liberation and freedom of self.
-For others it's a more daunting idea.
-Appealing yes, but in reality actually quite terrifying.
-If you're thinking of travelling alone but are being plagued by these feelings of anxiety, check out the 6 benefits of travelling alone...
+When it comes to solo adventures, everyone has different attitudes and opinions.
+For some it’s the dream of a lifetime, ultimate liberation and freedom of self.
+For others it’s a more daunting idea.
+But even the biggest skeptics might change their minds once they discover the surprising benefits of solo travel.

 Friends, Friends, Friends

-While travelling, it’s inevitable that you’ll meet heaps of new people.
-Being away from your normal group of friends puts you outside of your comfort zone.
+While travelling, it’s inevitable that you’ll meet lots of new people.
 You can’t sit back and let the conversation happen, you have to go find it, get involved and let your personality shine.
-Travelling solo puts you in situations that at first you may feel uncomfortable with but trust us, you CAN go over to that group of friendly looking peeps and just start chatting away.
+Travelling solo puts you in situations that at first you may feel uncomfortable with, but trust us, you CAN go over to that group of friendly looking peeps and just start chatting away.
 It’s kind of the unwritten rule of travelling.

 Maybe not in terms of the history of France (unless you pay close attention) but you’ll definitely learn more about yourself and what you’re capable of.
-Being out of your comfort zone and your everyday expectations of yourself is a fantastic thing as it opens up a whole new way of thinking and seeing the world.
-After all, what could be a bigger confidence boost than knowing you can survive in a completely foreign county on your own?
+Being out of your comfort zone and your everyday expectations of yourself is why solo travel is such a fantastic thing as it opens up a whole new way of thinking and seeing the world.
+After all, what could be a bigger confidence boost than knowing you can survive in a completely foreign country on your own?

 Trying new things